Skip to content

 • MAY end any generated Keycloak client secrets with sso to easily locate them when querying the cluster.

-• MAY template Keycloak fields to provide flexibility for delivery customers to configure.
+• MAY template Keycloak fields to provide flexibility for customers to configure.

 • MUST implement Journey testing, covering the basic user flows and features of the application. (see Testing Guidelines)